 To learn more about the SIPconnect 2.0 effort, please visit the SIPconnect 2.0 Charter webpage.

 SIPconnect Document Repository

-In addition, the SIP Forum maintains a depository of SIPconnect-related Documents, which includes the ratified SIPconnect Technical Recommendation Version 1.1 and it's predecessor, SIPconnect Version 1,0, as well as an archive of SIPconnect 1.1 Scoping Documents, including SIPconnect 1.1 v.00 through v.27 drafts as well as the SIPconnect 1.1 Merged Ballot Sheet, and SIPconnect-related presentations.
+In addition, the SIP Forum maintains a depository of SIPconnect-related documents, which includes the ratified SIPconnect Technical Recommendation Version 2.0, Version 1.1 and it’s predecessor, SIPconnect Version 1,0, as well as an analyst whitepaper and some presentations.